carmenbianca/report-liferay/report.md

 information in new files, lest the author forget to include this information.
-He finds the tool a little rough around the edges due to missing *addheader* features, and a potential issue where 0-sized files are not skipped by the linter.
-In spite of these shortcomings, he successfully used the tool to convert all *python-scsi* repositories, and ends with a recommendation of the tool and specification.
+He finds the tool a little rough around the edges due to missing *addheader* features, and a potential issue where 0-sized files are not skipped by the linter.[^fixed-reuse] In spite of these shortcomings, he successfully used the tool to convert all *python-scsi* repositories, and ends with a recommendation of the tool and specification.

+[^fixed-reuse]: Since the time of the authoring of the article, issues have been opened for these shortcomings, and I have released an update version of the tool with fixes to some of the issues.

 ### ScanCode {#scancode}